CMI Theater Reservation

 2. Contact Swank Motion Picture, Inc. or Criterion Pictures USA to get the rights (license) to screen a movie.

-3. Fill out the CMI Theater Request Form
+3. Fill out the request form below.

 Features of the CMI Theater: